Key takeaways

 Aleve lasts longer

-Aleve is a long-acting NSAID that can last for around 12 hours at a time.
+Aleve is a long-acting NSAID that can last up to 12 hours at a time.
 On the other hand, ibuprofen is a short-acting NSAID that generally needs to be taken every four to six hours.
 If you’re looking for long-term pain relief throughout the day without having to take multiple doses of a drug, Aleve may be a better option than ibuprofen.

 What is the generic name?